WahidSyed/Game-of-Life/README.md

 *Conway's Game of Life* is a fascinating cellular automaton.
-This is my implementation of the game in Rust, built on a Piston game engine.
+This is my implementation of it in Rust, built on a Piston game engine.
 Theory: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 ### Usage
 ```